 Table of Contents

 The golden coat that gives this breed its name is both gorgeous and fluffy.
-This coat has a double layer: the extensive inner layer (undercoat) and the thick and water-repellant topcoat (also known as guard hairs).
+This coat has a double layer: the extensive inner layer (also known as the undercoat) and the thick and water-repellant topcoat (also known as guard hairs).

-Golden Retrievers shed heavily two times per year and moderately throughout.
+The bad news is that Golden Retrievers shed heavily two times per year and moderately throughout.
+It isn’t as bad as it seems though.
 Their undercoat thickens to adapt to the winter cold, and the outer coat sheds to weather the summer’s heat.